mouh2020/bac/README.md

 **How to use:**
 - Clonse the repository.
-- Install libraries by entering in shell :
+- Install libraries by entering :
 ```bash
   pip install -r requirements
 ```